Philodendron Micans Plant Care Essentials

 What to Do Before Planting

-Before you add a philodendron micans to your home or office, you’ll want to make sure you have a place where it can thrive.
+Before you add a philodendron micans to your home or office, you’ll want to ensure you have a place where it can thrive.
 Indirect light is the most important aspect to look for.

 You’ll also want to account for your plant’s growth over time.
 Even if you bring home a plant that is only a few inches tall, it will grow quickly!
 If you keep your plant in a pot on a table or desk, it will quickly take over.

-With that in mind, it is best to grow your philodendron micans in a hanging basket or provide it with a trellis to climb up.
+With that in mind, I’d recommend growing your philodendron micans in a hanging basket or provide it with a trellis to climb up.

 Philodendron micans needs a well-draining and slightly acidic soil mix.

-Peat-based potting mixes designed for houseplants work well.
+Peat-based potting mixes designed for houseplants work well, in my experience.
 These mixes are typically well-draining and have a pH between 5.0 and 6.5.

 If you’d like to make your own potting mix, you’re welcome to do so.
 To create a mix that works well for philodendron micans, combine the following.